Meet Jamie Laing - Strictly Come Dancing 2020 contestant and Made in Chelsea Star

 Laing is also the founder of confectionary company Candy Kittens.

-“Here we go again, hopefully this time I can last long enough so my mum can see me dance,” he said.
+“Here we go again, hopefully this time I can last long enough so my mum can see me dance,” he said at the time.

 “The reason I’m doing it, is to make my mum proud but all I did last year was make her even more disappointed.
 Let’s change that this year, can’t wait!!”